 On the flip-side, I wish we hadn't spent the money to go into the butterfly garden they had there.
 If you've never been in a butterfly garden go.
 However, last summer we went to Magic Wings Butterfly Conservatory in South Deerfield, MA, and that was so amazing that it dwarfed the garden at the MOS in comparison.

 We had a little downtime at the hostel then went out and wandered over to Chinatown.
 We found this sweet building covered with street art and went inside for dinner.
 The place was called China Pearl.
 The inside was your classic American Chinese food restaurant, but HUGE!
 They definitely do weddings and functions, and if they don't they should!
 Our servers brought our Dim Sum on a cart they we could choose from.
 It was spectacular.

 When we decided to find a bakery for dessert I don't think we thought we'd find something as yummy as 101 Bakery.
 A little hole in the wall place, you might just walk by, but oh so good!
 We got blueberry mousse, chocolate tiger cake, and tiramisu.
 Everything was delicious!

 Boston Itinerary: Day 3 - Peddle out of town

-After breakfast we walked over to Boston Common and Public Garden.
+After breakfast we walked over to Boston Common and Public Garden, which should be a part of any trip to Boston.
 The Common is America's oldest park established in 1634.
 George Washington and John Adams celebrated independence there and it was and continues to be the site of free speech and public rallies.
 Walking the Common is a trip through history.
 While exploring make sure to stop at a few of the sites listed below.
 Here is a map to help you get around.